yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

 /etc/init.d/p910nd enable
 /etc/default/p910nd I leave without any changes !!!!
 }}}
-And next You need create script which upload frimware to your printer when she had pluged.
+Next you need to create script that uploads the firmware to your printer after you've plugged it it.

 Create a new file /etc/hotplug.d/usb/hplj1020: